OGR-67/CheatSheet/README.md

 // expected output: "Fire-Air-Water"
 ```
 ### map()
-The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
+The map() METHOD creates a new array populated with the results of calling a provided function on every element in the calling array.
 ```javascript
 // Arrow function
 map((element) => { /* ... */ })